 On the other hand splatter screen or shields can create another layer of protection.
 A splatter screen is made of fine mesh which allows air circulation and stops the oil splashes and grease droplets.
 Cover the frying pans and pots with it while cooking and you are good to go.
 A splatter guard installed behind the stove can also give you similar benefits.

-Some easy way to remove grease from your kitchen:
+Some easy ways to remove grease from your kitchen:

-- At first, you should do is to wipe down the walls with a wet cloth.
+- First, you should do is to wipe down the walls with a wet cloth.

 - You can also use vinegar and water mixed together in a spray bottle.